10 Most Potent Magic Mushrooms

 There are two aspects to dosing with psilocybin-containing mushrooms.

 There is microdosing psilocybin mushrooms, the use of psilocybin at sub-perceptual doses to help facilitate neurogenesis and promote creativity, and then there is macrodosing.
 The different levels of a macrodose are almost a science in themselves, the “museum dose,” medium dose, high dose, and the Terrance McKenna “5 grams in silent darkness” dose.
+This course from our partner Double Blind is helpful for finding the right dose, the right protocol, and to track your results and optimize your routine.

 One reason to use higher dosage mushrooms is for long-term storage.
 Species that are higher in psilocybin are better for storage as psilocybin is stable for much longer, psilocin being much more susceptible to rapid breakdown.
 Higher potency means you will have less dried material to consume (some people report feeling unwell after consuming magic mushrooms).
 And less physical mass to store, but makes the dose harder to measure — particularly for microdosing.